bencottier/DRL-TF2/notes.md

 - 60 seconds folks.
 Amazing!
 And that's just on the debugger!
 - Native terminal: 38.8 seconds.
 Astonishing.
 There could be some variation due to the state of the machine, but by direct comparison this is faster than when I commented out `log_tabular` (which gave 53 seconds).
 My immediate thought is that the `store` calls are also being significantly sped up now by assigning values in a pre-allocated numpy array instead of Python list appends.
 - At any rate, this is superb speed up from when we started: about 5-fold.
 Using the native terminal I would expect a 3M-step cheetah run to take less than 7 hours.

+Replicating run from SU exercise 2.2

+- 1 hidden layer, 300 units
+- 5000 steps per epoch, 5e4 steps -> 10 epochs
+- 5000 start steps
+- 150 ep len
+- 64 batch size
+- 0.95 polyak
+- Seed 0, 10, 20
+- Go!
+- Ok, there is a bug in the new logging.
+Because train steps are performed all at once at the end of a trajectory, episode lengths that do not divide `steps_per_epoch` (e.g. 150 in 5000) cause a situation where some of the last trajectory in the previous epoch has not been trained on.
+That makes the array sizes for storing inconsistent.
+In this case, the pattern is 4950, 4950, 5100 recurring.
+How would I determine that pattern in advance?
+    - 5000 / 150 = 33 r 50
+    - 150 / 50 = 3 r 0
+    - So the cycle is (33, 33, 33 + 1) x 150, or (5000-50, 5000-50, 5000+100)
+    - Another example: ep_len = 350
+        - 5000 / 350 = 14 r 100
+        - 350 / 100 = 3 r 50
+        - 350 / 50 = 7 r 0
+        - The cycle is (14, 14, 14, 15, 14, 14, 15) x 350
+        - 4900 = 5000 - (5000 % 350)
+        - 5250 = 5000 + 350 - (5000 % 350)
+        - Oh!
+Why don't we just set the size high enough so we don't have to compute this?
+It will waste a few zeros, but only a small bounded amount.
+It looks like the limit is `steps_per_epoch + max_ep_len - (steps_per_epoch % max_ep_len)`.
+            - This seems to work, no significant slowdown
+- Ok, running for real now: seeds 0, 10, 20
+    - Very similar (as DRL run comparisons go)
+    - Mine coasts around 200-300 in the last 3 epochs, SU grows steadily to 400-600 (this is consistent across seeds)
+    - My Q loss is lower (seed avg. ~10 vs. ~20) and my pi loss is higher (seed avg. ~-200 vs. ~-400) in the final epoch
+    - I am satisfied with the similarity, and I can't read too much into the trends given how little data there is.

+Running DDPG HalfCheetah benchmark

+- Parameters matched, good to go